 works for Qiling Education, which began to manage and operate international kindergartens in China in 2015.
 As the director of the International Education Department, she oversees interdisciplinary curriculum development and supervises activities for five campuses.
 Prior to her working experience in China, she worked for a non-profit organization, known for its pioneering work in child brain development, in Pennsylvania.
 Nicole was able to further explore her interest in early childhood development at Qiling, where she conceived and implemented educational programs.
 Nicole graduated from Earlham College in 2013.
 Oliver Merrill

 has taught as a seventh grade homeroom teacher since 2014 at St. Bernard’s School, an all-boys day school in Manhattan.
+Outside of his teaching responsibilities in English and history, Oliver also coached baseball, managed the Model Congress team, and spearheaded the Upper School special learning program.
 Previously, he worked at the Windward School in White Plains, NY from 2011-2014.
 Alexandra Norman

 taught French, English, history and art, and served as the Foreign Language department head for four years at Tilden Preparatory School, a co-ed alternative middle and high school in the San Francisco Bay Area.
 Last year she helped to open a new campus of Tilden and transitioned into administration, serving as the staff coordinator and liaison.
 Alexandra graduated from Drew University, in Madison, NJ in 2014 with a Bachelor of Arts in Philosophy and French.
 Through her work at Tilden, she has developed a passion for individualized learning and helping students with learning differences.
 Maximiliano Ortuzar